Starterware/MyCraft/README.md

 * In a command prompt, go to the directory containing the unit tests
 * Run nosetests, and the tests results will appear

+#### Java

+For Java, I'm using maven.
+With IDEs like Intellij and eclipse, simply impor the project (pom.xml file).
+For the tests, I'm using JUnit 5 with the Google Truth library for assertions.

 ### Katas

 * [String Calculator](Kata/sources/StringCalculator/README.md) : implemented in [c++](Kata/sources/StringCalculator/c++), [python](Kata/sources/StringCalculator/python)